 Description

 The machinery and interior of the mill are complete but not in working order.
-Overshot waterwheel with cast iron frame and wrought iron buckets, fed by a cast iron trough from the mill pond.
-The wheel shaft, pit wheel and wallower are cast iron, but the upright shaft and great spur wheel are of wood.
-The great spur wheel is of the old compass-arm construction with six arms passing through the upright shaft.
-There are three pairs of millstones on the first floor complete with cases and hoppers etc., underdriven from the spur wheel below.
+The overshot waterwheel has a cast iron frame and wrought iron buckets, fed by a cast iron trough from the mill pond.
+The wheel shaft, pit wheel, and wallower are made of cast iron, while the upright shaft and great spur wheel are constructed of wood.
+The great spur wheel features the old compass-arm construction with six arms passing through the upright shaft.
+There are three pairs of millstones on the first floor, complete with cases and hoppers, which are underdriven from the spur wheel below.
 All tentering gear is present.
 Above the stones is a wooden crown wheel and layshaft, which drove the sack hoist above and any dressing machinery the mill may have had.
-The roof space is partitioned into bins, and contains the sack hoist, which could act through the external sack traps or the lucom.
+The roof space is divided into bins and contains the sack hoist, which could operate through the external sack traps or the lucom.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.